oveee92/oveee92.github.io/docs/bash_hotkeys.md

 ### `cd ~foo`

-Go the the home folder of the `foo` user
+Go the the home folder of the `foo` user.
+Mostly useful when logged in as `root`.

+This is just a nice little shortcut when your home folder is in `/home` but very useful if you don't know where the home folder is.